-- 1. Use one (1) for each participant. - 2.
-Use NUMBERS (1,2,3,4,5) as suggested in each block and then TOTAL all numbers placed on the line MARKED total points - 3.
+- 2. Use NUMBERS (1,2,3,4,5) as suggested in each block and then TOTAL all numbers placed on the line MARKED total points - 3.
 Each judge should total ALL POINTS before passing the SHEETS in, if possible. - 4.
 The TABULATOR or a designated brother should re-check the COUNT of total points for accuracy. - 5.
 The maximum NUMBER OF POINTS in the chart below which a participant may receive CANNOT exceed 50 and a participant may NOT receive less than 10 points. - 6.
-ALL RATING SCALE sheets MUST remain with the Local or District Talent Hunt Chairman. - 7.
-Copy of score must be provided to become winner.
+ALL RATING SCALE sheets MUST remain with the Local or District Talent Hunt Chairman. - Chapter \\\\\

-Chapter

 Contestant

 Title of Selection

 Composer

 Poor (1) Fair (2) Good (3) Excellent (4) Superior (5) Total Points

 TONE

 DICTION

 INTONATION

 INTERPRETATION

 TECHNIQUE

 RHYTHM

 DYNAMICS

 DEGREE OF DIFFICULTY

-STAGE PRESENCE

-MEMORIZATION

-TOTAL NO. OF POINTS FROM LAST COLUMN ADJUDICATOR\\\\\\ TONE RHYTHM DICTION DYNAMICS INTONATION DEGREE OF DIFFICULTY INTERPRETATION STAGE PRESENCE TECHNIQUE MEMORIZATION
+TOTAL NO. OF POINTS FROM LAST COLUMN ADJUDICATOR

+TONE RHYTHM

+DICTION DYNAMICS

+NTONATION DEGREE OF DIFFICULTY

+NTERPRETATION STAGE PRESENCE

+TECHNIQUE MEMORIZATION

-FOR VISUAL ART - PAINTING, SCULPTIRE, DRAWING & PHOTOGRAPHY
+FOR VISUAL ART - PAINTING, SCULPTURE, DRAWING & PHOTOGRAPHY